doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ## Load order and Late Loaders
 Generally, ESPs should remain in the order that they were installed in this guide.

 Additional re-ordering may be required.
-Ensure the following load *first* in your load order:
+Ensure the following load *first* (i.e. at the very top) in your load order:
-1. (Whatever ESMs you have enabled, ending with "Patch for Purists.esm")
+1. (Whatever ESMs you have enabled, beginning with Morrowind.esm and ending with "Patch for Purists.esm")
 1. (If you've installed HOTV Solstheim, make sure the ESM loads AFTER Patch for Purists.esm)
 1. Patch for Purists - Book Typos.esp
 1. Patch for Purists - Semi-Purist Fixes.esp